 Expert Tips

-- I’ve found that eating johnny cake at room temperature is not normally conducive to a delicious experience.
+- I’ve found that eating Bahamian Johnny Cake at room temperature is not normally conducive to a delicious experience.
 Instead, heat it up in the microwave.
-Add a little bit of butter and then jam (Papaya Jam and orange marmalade are my favorite options).
+Add a little bit of butter and then jam (Papaya Jam and orange marmalade are my favorite options but guava or mango may be more popular on the islands).
 You will love how much softer and more delicious your snack gets!

 - This recipe calls for a circle or square, glass pan.
 The traditional method is actually to use a cast iron skillet (in the oven).
 If you have a cast iron skillet at your disposal, this is a great way to cook the recipe.